 Court Records are public records and available to anyone.
 Court Records include a case file containing a docket sheet and all documents filed in your case.
 You can access court records on their website, or at the Lake County Clerk of Court where the case was filed.

 Every state keeps a record of someone’s criminal history.
 These online databases are all linked and you can track criminal backgrounds from another state.
-You can go to the Lake County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay a fee for a more intensive search.
+You can go to the Lake County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay a fee for a more intensive search.

 A criminal records search you can find out if someone has been arrested, charged, or convicted for these crimes: